-Before you head to the beach for the day, be sure to start your morning off right with a hearty breakfast.
-There is no better place to get you in the beach mood early in the morning than Country Touch Cafe.
-This spot is a favorite among locals and even serves homemade bread for guests.
+Before you head to the beach for the day, be sure to start your morning off right with a beachy breakfast.
+There is no better place to get you in the beach mood early in the morning than King’s Hawaiian Bakery.
+Those delicious rolls are used in the mouth-watering french toast.

 Before you hit the surf and sand, let’s get some sandwiches for a day at the beach.
 Stop by the Guiliano’s Delicatessen & Bakery, a classic Italian delicatessen with a wide selection of Italian groceries, deli meats and cheeses, fresh baked pastries and more.
 Be sure to grab some water to keep you hydrated while you take in the sun!

 Pack your beach bag and head on down to Torrance Beach for a beach day!
 Forgot your favorite beach hat at home?
 Don’t worry!
 Swing on by the Del Amo Fashion Center to pick one up.
 Being the fifth largest mall in America, it is sure to have anything you need!

 Feel free to bring along a volleyball for the beach nets set up on the sand.
 Or maybe you are more of the frisbee type.
 Whatever sandy sport you prefer, Torrance Beach has plenty of room for you to get the sand in your toes.
 Once you are settled, take in the sights of the beautiful Palos Verde Peninsula, watch surfers catch waves or marvel at the marine life near the shores.
 Ah, you’re on Torrance time so take it all in and enjoy the beach day.